podgorskiy/DeepLearningServerSetup/NvidiaGraphicsAndCUDA.md

 # Installing Nvidia drivers

-My preffered way to install nvidia drivers, is to use `apt-get` to install the driver from cannonical package repository.
+My preferred way to install nvidia drivers is to use `apt-get` to install the driver from cannonical package repository.
-For CUDA driver and cuDNN I preffer to install it from Pop!_OS repositories.
+For CUDA driver and cuDNN, I prefer to install it from Pop!_OS repositories.

 ## Installing Nvidia graphics driver